Specifications of Ocean Gala

-- MV Ocean Gala cruise ship was built for Scandinavian World Cruises (DFDS) as "ms Scandinavia".
-At the time of construction, it was the largest cruise ferry ship in the world.
-In April 2009, the ship joined Thomson UK (now Marella Cruises) fleet as "Island Escape".
+MV Ocean Gala cruise ship was built for Scandinavian World Cruises (DFDS) as "ms Scandinavia".
+At the time of construction, it was the world's largest cruise ferry.
+In April 2009, the ship joined Thomson UK (now Marella Cruises) as "Island Escape".

-- Fun fact is, that in 2002, Island Escape was featured in an UK TV mini-series documentary.
-In 10 episodes, it showed the working lives of some of the crew, giving an insight what it is like working on a cruise ship.
+Fun fact is, that in 2002, Island Escape was featured in a UK TV mini-series documentary.
+In 10 episodes, it showed the working lives of some of the crew, giving an insight into what it is like working on a cruise ship.

-- The cruise ship was last drydock refurbished at the Damen shipyard (Brest, France) in December 2015.
-Then was immediately chartered and deployed in Scandinavia (port Kristiansand, Norway) to serve as a floating hotel for social workers involved in the Syrian refugee crisis.
+The cruise ship was the last drydock refurbished at the Damen shipyard (Brest France) in December 2015.
+Then was immediately chartered and deployed in Scandinavia (Kristiansand, Norway) to serve as a floating hotel for social workers involved in the Syrian refugee crisis.